vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-citation/README.md

 - `toString` to render the citation as text.
 - `parse` to parse the rendered citation text.

-Generic options for these functions (`CitTextOptions`) can be defined in the `parser` property of the citation scheme definition.
+Generic options for these functions (`CitTextOptions`) can be defined in the `textOptions` property of the citation scheme definition.